Install and configure Remote Desktop to connect to a Linux VM in Azure

 Linux virtual machines (VMs) in Azure are usually managed from the command line using a secure shell (SSH) connection.
 When new to Linux, or for quick troubleshooting scenarios, the use of remote desktop may be easier.
 This article details how to install and configure a desktop environment (xfce) and remote desktop (xrdp) for your Linux VM using the Resource Manager deployment model.

-This article requires an existing Linux VM in Azure.
+This article requires an existing Ubuntu 16.04 LTS VM in Azure.
 If you need to create a VM, use one of the following methods:

 Install a desktop environment on your Linux VM